xackery/l2net/README.md

 Agreement
 ---
-This program was developed on and for L2J servers ONLY.
-Use of this program on any other type of server is against this EULA .
-Use of this program by anyone employed by or aquainted to anyone who works for NCSoft or its subsidaries is against the EULA and ILLEGAL.
-Use of this program by anyone remotely involved with law enforcement is against the EULA and ILLEGAL.
-Loss of money/time/sex/friends from using this program is your own damn fault and you agree not to sue or pursue the makers of this program.
+This program is developed on and for L2J servers ONLY.
+Use of this program on any other type of server is against the EULA.
 This program comes with no warranty expressed or implied.
-You agree not to talk about this program with anyone employed by NCSoft or its agents.
-You agree not to talk about this program inside the chat of any program(game) by NCSoft or its agents.
-You also agree not to breathe while this program is running.
-You forfeit your rights to pee while standing up and eat with your right hand.
-You agree the DMCA is cool and reverse-enigneering is legal, even of this program since you did obtain this legally (unless you work for NCSoft or it's agents).
+Any concerns about copyright or other challenges can be messaged to the open source contributor for review and removal.

 Download
 ---
 * Download and Extract [Latest Download Link](https://github.com/Xackery/l2net/raw/master/bin/latest/latest-2015-09-10.zip)
 * Download and Install [SlimDX](http://slimdx.org/download.php) (Used for Game Window, optional)

 Compiling
 ---
 * Get [NuGet for Visual Studio C# 2015](https://visualstudiogallery.msdn.microsoft.com/5d345edc-2e2d-4a9c-b73b-d53956dc458d)
 * Get [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) via NuGet Package Manager
 * Open L2 Login.sln with Visual Studio C# 2015